kunigami/kunigami.github.io/blog/_posts/2013-12-28-turing-machines-and-undecidability.md

 ### Push-down automata

 A push-down automata is essentially a finite automata equipped with a stack.
 The symbols that can go into the stack are those from the input and also some additional ones.
 In this automaton, the transition function takes as input, the state $$p$$, the input symbol $$c$$ and the element at the top of the stack $$X$$.
-It outputs the new state $$q$$ and the new top of the stack that will replace the top $$X$$, which can be more than one element or event the empty symbol, meaning that we didn't put any element on top.
+It outputs the new state $$q$$ and the new top of the stack that will replace the top $$X$$, which can be more than one element or even the empty symbol, meaning that we didn't put any element on top.

 This type of automaton can be shown to be equivalent to a [context-free grammar](http://en.wikipedia.org/wiki/Context-free_grammar) (CFG), which is out of the scope of this post as well, but it's very common for describing programming languages.